meidelien/Biochemical_coordinate_layout/README.md

 # Metabolic network layouut using biochemical coordinates
-### Visualisation of genome-scale metabolic models and metabolic pathways using molecular descriptors of metabolites
+### Visualisation of genome-scale metabolic models and metabolic pathways using molecular descriptors
 Norwegian University of Science and Technology, Trondheim 2022\
 Department of Biotechnology and Food Science\